Cameran Ashraf, Ph.D.

 Curriculum Vitae | LinkedIn | @cameranashraf

-Cameran Ashraf is head of Human Rights at the Wikimedia Foundation, an assistant professor at the School of Public Policy, Central European University, and co-founder of international human rights and technology organization AccessNow.
+Cameran Ashraf is head of Human Rights at the Wikimedia Foundation and co-founder of international human rights and technology organization AccessNow.
 In recognition of his work, the European Parliament selected AccessNow as a finalist for the 2010 Sakharov Prize for Freedom of Thought, the European Union's highest human rights honor.

-In 2009 he assembled a team which provided digital security and communications tools to thousands of threatened activists and journalists while securing key websites during Iran's Green Movement, "the first major world event broadcast worldwide almost entirely via social media".
-This work led Cameran to co-found AccessNow, one of the world's largest international human rights organizations dedicated to defending and extending digital rights.
+In 2009 he assembled a team providing digital security and communications tools to thousands of threatened activists and journalists while protecting key websites during Iran's Green Movement, "the first major world event broadcast worldwide almost entirely via social media".
+This work led Cameran to co-found AccessNow, the world's largest international human rights organization dedicated to defending and extending digital rights.

-Cameran has been invited to speak at Harvard University, the Massachusetts Institute of Technology, UC Berkeley, the Organization for Security and Co-operation in Europe (OSCE), and as an invited expert for the Kofi Annan Commission.
-He has also appeared in the New York Times, National Public Radio, Wired Magazine, and Bloomberg BusinessWeek.
+Cameran has been invited to speak at Harvard University, the Massachusetts Institute of Technology, UC Berkeley, the Organization for Security and Co-operation in Europe (OSCE), and has appeared in the New York Times, National Public Radio, Wired Magazine, and Bloomberg BusinessWeek.